tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 const log = 1;
 ```

 > So, how do I know the method `isMemberExpression` and `isIdentifier`?
-Well, yes they are a bit hard to find on babel's doc, but you can find the exhaustive list over [here](https://github.com/babel/babel/blob/master/packages/babel-types/src/validators/generated/index.js).
+Well, all the node types specified in the [@babel/types](https://babeljs.io/docs/en/babel-types) have the `isXxxx` validator function counterpart, eg: `anyTypeAnnotation` function will have a `isAnyTypeAnnotation` validator.
+If you want to know the exhaustive list of the validator functions, you can head over [to the actual source code](https://github.com/babel/babel/blob/master/packages/babel-types/src/validators/generated/index.js).

 #### Transforming strings

 The next step is to generate a nested `BinaryExpression` out of `StringLiteral`.

-To create an AST node, you can use the utility function from [`@babel/types`](https://babeljs.io/docs/en/babel-types). `@babel/types` is also available from `babel.types` from `@babel/core`.
+To create an AST node, you can use the utility function from [`@babel/types`](https://babeljs.io/docs/en/babel-types). `@babel/types` is also available via `babel.types` from `@babel/core`.

 ```js
 StringLiteral(path) {